on the art and science of acoustic instruments

 * * ↑ * *

-Later writers and theorists followed Ramamatya’s lead with respect to these three monumental contributions:
+Later writers and theorists followed Ramamatya’s lead regarding these three incipient contributions:

-● 2.
-He specified the implementation of this tuning by describing the location of six frets on his vina.
+(2) He specified this tuning by describing the location of six frets on his vina.

-● 3.
-Based on this scale and tuning, Ramamatya defined an abstract raga-category called mela raga, and used it to accurately classify over 60 janya ragas.
+(3) Based on this 12-tone scale and tuning, Ramamatya defined 20 mela ragas and used them to classify over 60 janya ragas.

 Due to the historical significance of the Svaramelakalanidhi, let us first review Ramamatya’s description of the Sadjagrama: